marieBvr/TEs_genes_relationship_pipeline/README.md

 ## Context

-The main goal of this project is to find the relationship between Transposable Elements (TEs) and the apricot genes.
+The main goal of this project is to find the relationship between Transposable Elements (TEs) and genes along genome.
 Then focus on the Long Terminal Repeat (LTR) that are type of TE.

-And finally compare those elements for 4 species of apricot.
+As an example we used the Apricot genome and compare TEs for 4 different species of Apricot.

 You can learn more about this subject in the Contribution Section.